 Aside from adding a touch of glam to your look, big waves also help make your hair look bouncy.
 Meanwhile, the side-swept fringe gives your face a soft frame and keeps your hairstyle from looking plain and flat.

-16. Long Hair in a Half Updo With Wispy Bangs
+16. Long Hair in a Half Updo With Korean Bangs for Round Face

 Editor’s tip: Get smoother hair that’s easy to style with Sunsilk Smooth & Manageable Shampoo.
 It even has five flower essences that help make your hair five times more fragrant!